How Long Does a Background Check Take for a Government Job? (Federal)

 Those who wish to become government officials or work in a federal agency must be a U.S. citizen or a person who owes permanent allegiance to the USA.
 Non-citizens may have access to work for a specific country if they must be urgently cleared on a time-sensitive matter.

 The E-Verify system allows enrolled employees to confirm their employers are eligible to work in the United States.
-This social security background check lets employers (like the federal government) confirm that a person’s employment status is truthful and verified.
+The results of SS background checks let employers (like the federal government) confirm that a person’s employment status is truthful and verified.
 Furthermore, using a person’s social security number can confirm a person’s citizenship and identity.

 S.F.
 85 Form

 The S.F.
-85 form is a document used for investigations or suitability for federal government positions or eligible for access to classified information.
-It is often involved in a FBI background check.
+85 form is a document used for investigations or suitability for federal government positions or eligibility for access to classified information.
+It is often involved in an FBI background check.

 Federal agents will use the S.F.
 85 form to determine if a person is qualified for public trust positions.7